 - Reduces complexity in integrating disparate systems

-- Supports both cloud and on-premises deployments
+- Supports both cloud, on-premise, and private cloud deployments

 - Learning curve for developers used to traditional coding